tinted-theming/base16-vim/CONTRIBUTING.md

 After you've installed the build dependencies, and before you submit your PR:

 - Run `make` after you've made your changes.
 This will build all the themes based on the changes you've made.
+For instance, instead of manually editing files under `colors/`, you should edit `templates/default.mustache`
 - Make sure to commit the changes from `make` and include them in your PR.
 - Please abide by what's requested in the [PR template](/.github/pull_request_template.md).